Ngawi railway station

-Ngawi Station (Stasiun Ngawi, station code: NGW, formerly Paron Station) is a first-class railway station in Gelung, Paron, Ngawi Regency, East Java Province, Indonesia, operated by Kereta Api Indonesia.
-This railway station located 8–10 km southwest from Ngawi (town).
+Ngawi Station (Stasiun Ngawi, station code: NGW, formerly Paron Station (PA)) is a first-class railway station in Gelung, Paron, Ngawi Regency, Indonesia, operated by Kereta Api Indonesia.
+This railway station located 8–10 km southwest from Ngawi (city).
 The new building is operated—which has four tracks (two main lines and two passing tracks)—since Geneng–Kedungbanteng double track segment activation on 30 November 2019.
 Moreover, this former railway station name, Paron, has been changed.